 If you have created your LaTeX file in Overleaf, you can export your entire project using these directions on the Overleaf help center.

-If you decide to upload your .tex file for editing on the order details page, please also upload a PDF copy of the file as well as a compressed (.zip or .rar) file with all of the dependencies needed to compile your LaTeX file (e.g., .bib, .csl, .sty, .jpg, .tif) as reference files.
+If you decide to upload your .tex file for editing through your AJE account, please also upload a PDF copy of the file as well as a compressed (.zip or .rar) file with all of the dependencies needed to compile your LaTeX file (e.g., .bib, .csl, .sty, .jpg, .tif) as reference files.

 Please note: Changes will not be tracked within the edited LaTeX files themselves.
 If possible, we will generate a PDF of the file showing the changes that have been made to your document, including the code.
 Please note that producing a PDF showing the changes without the code is beyond the scope of our service.

 However, if you would like to generate a compare file that shows the changes in a PDF format that resembles the compiled LaTeX file, we recommend the Perl script latexdiff script for this purpose.
 For more information on how to use latexdiff to generate a compare PDF, please refer to the following article on AJE Scholar: "How Can I Track Changes in My Edited TeX File?"